Braydon Syx is lone Alabama student competing in Scripps National Spelling Bee - NewsBreak

 “I’ve been working for like a long time to be here,” Syx said during an interview in Washington.
 “It’s actually really cool.”

-Through the first three rounds of the national bee, Syx has spelled two words correctly in “ormolu” and “bromegrass” and provided the correct definition of the word “tremulous.”Tow truck driver, passengers alive after shots were fired on I-20/59
+Through the first three rounds of the national bee, Syx has spelled two words correctly in “ormolu” and “bromegrass” and provided the correct definition of the word “tremulous.”National Infantry Museum hosts Memorial Day Tribute

 During last year’s spelling bee, Scripp’s introduced “word meaning” rounds to challenge contestants on their extended knowledge of the words.
 It was brought back for the 2022 tournament.
 Students are given a word and must choose between three possible answers and select the correct one.